alinex/node-book/doc/doc.md

 - Any important text should be visible in the small version

+## Writing Documentation

+All the pages are written as single files in the `doc` folder using [Markdown](https://toolchain.gitbook.com/syntax/markdown.html) language.
+It is nearly the same as used on GitHub.

 ## Plugins

 ### Code Highlighting

+In contrast to the already included code display this plugin allows to mark specific lines in the code like with an textmarker.

 The default highlight plugin that is built into GitBook must be disabled, because it prevents other plugins from processing code blocks.
 Here is an example book.json with the highlight plugin disabled and this code-highlighter plugin enabled.